-Tyumen population is about 609,600 (2012); land area - 235 sq. km.
+The population of Tyumen is about 697,600 (2015), the area - 235 sq. km.

-The phone code is +7 3452; postal codes - 625000-625xxx.
+The phone code is +7 3452, the postal codes - 625000-625062.

-Tuymen was founded on an ancient caravan road from Middle Asia to the Volga region, on the so called “Tyumenski portage”, for which nomads of southern Siberia had been fighting for ages.
-Waterways connected Tyumen with the lands of the Far North and Far East.
-The original population of the city corresponded to its bordering position.
+Tuymen was founded on an ancient caravan route from Central Asia to the Volga River region, on the so called “Tyumen portage”, for which nomads of Southern Siberia were fighting for ages.
+Waterways connected Tyumen with the Far North and the Far East.

 More Historical Facts…